TimWhiting/context-sensitive-demand-cfa/README.md

 # Artifact for Demand m-CFA
 TODO: We should do a graph of all queries with x axis being time, y being percent resolved by that time, and another dimension of singletons
+TODO: Should we look at just reference eval queries?

-- Supports a subset of R6RS
+- Supports a subset of R6RS (no set!)
 - Supports a subset of Plait (#lang racket/plait)

 Context sensitivity is in the m-CFA style (last `m` stack frames).